SAP/odfuzz/doc/http_methods.rst

 In config.py, this would be used to build the Config object, which would be looked up during query construction and check which HTTP method is set.

-Truncating Query Filters
+Truncating Query Options
 ------------------------

-For Odata queries other than **GET**, query filters need to be truncated.
-To implement this, in fuzzer.py *Query.build_string()* would first check if *Config.fuzzer.http_method_enabled == "GET"* before generating the filters and appending them.
+For Odata queries other than **GET**, query options need to be truncated.
+To implement this, in fuzzer.py *Query.build_string()* would first check if *Config.fuzzer.http_method_enabled == "GET"* before generating the options and appending them.
+The list of options are illustrated in the table above.

 Generating a Body